 SEER is an authoritative source of information on cancer incidence and survival in the United States.
 SEER currently collects and publishes cancer incidence and survival data from population-based cancer registries covering approximately 28 percent of the U.S. population.

 Code grade specified by pathologist.
 If no grade specified, code 9

 This is an AML generally showing maturation in the megakaryocyte lineage.
-This occurs most commonly in infants with Downs Syndrome with a female predominance.
-This disease is restricted to infants and young children with most cases occuring in the first 6 months of life.
+This occurs most commonly in infants without Downs Syndrome with a female predominance.
+This disease is restricted to infants and young children with most cases occurring in the first 6 months of life.

 (This code is effective for cases diagnosed 2010 and later.
 For cases diagnosed prior to 2010, see code 9910/3.)